bakdata/streams-bootstrap/docs/docs/user/concepts/common.md

 ## Command line interface

-The framework provides a unified command-line interface for application configuration.
+A unified command-line interface is provided for application configuration.

 ### CLI Commands